WGEN-FM

-WGEN-FM is a non-commercial eclectic music/talk radio station in Monee, Illinois, broadcasting on 88.9 MHz FM.
+WGEN-FM is a non-commercial eclectic music/talk radio station in Monee, Illinois, broadcasting on 88.9 FM.
 It is owned by Wild World Media, Inc.

 History

 The station began broadcasting November 1, 1995, holding the call sign WGNR, standing for "Good News Radio".
 It aired a Christian format, as an affiliate of Moody Radio, under the ownership of The Moody Bible Institute of Chicago.
 In January 1998, the station's call sign was changed to WMBY, and in June 1998, it was changed to WJCG.
 Its format would remain the same under the new call signs.

 Worship on the Way

 In early 2007, WJCG was acquired by Life On The Way Communications, and the station was temporarily taken silent.
 In April 2007, the station's call sign was changed to WOTW, and the station returned to the air shortly thereafter as an affiliate of the newly renamed "Worship On THE WAY Radio Network".
 The station aired Christian talk and teaching programs, with hosts such as Jack Hayford, Woodrow Kroll, Alistair Begg, and David Jeremiah, along with a variety of Christian music.